 Some of our research projects include:

-1. Identifying municipal drinking water inputs into surface waters and shallow groundwater.
+1. Identifying municipal water (both drinking water and wastewater) inputs into surface waters and shallow groundwater.

-2. Examining the extent of road salt contamination in karst groundwaters.
+2. Examining the extent of road salt contamination in streams and groundwaters.

 3. Quantifying microplastic (i.e., plastic debris <5 mm in diameter) loads to the Mississippi River watershed.

 4. Understanding nutrient dynamics in lakes impacted by agriculture.